Avoid workplace liability with a sound onboarding process

 When you’ve found the right person for the job, it may be tempting to begin the onboarding process as fast as possible.
 But mistakes with new hire orientation can lead to poor engagement, reduced retention rates and potential workplace liabilities.
 The good news is that following a new hire checklist can help keep your business compliant and make the most of your hiring manager’s talent acquisition.

-Ace employee onboarding and ensure a safe, productive work environment with these simple steps.
+Ace employee onboarding and ensure a productive and safe work environment with these simple steps.

-Verify and safeguard personal informationHaving all personal information listed correctly in your system can help new hires start their career on the right foot.
-Instruct them to complete all the necessary paperwork before their first day so you can vet its accuracy and save it securely.
+Verify and safeguard employee personal informationHaving all personal information listed correctly in your system can help new hires start their career on the right foot.
+Instruct new employees to complete all the necessary paperwork before their first day so you can ensure they are classified correctly, and save their information securely.
 Sharing any of this documentation with individuals who aren’t authorized to see it may leave you liable for disclosing protected personal information.

 In addition, you’re required to retain original I-9 forms for three years after the date of hire or one year after the last day of employment, whichever is later.
 It’s a good idea to store these forms separately from other personnel files.